1. Companies must meet certain requirements set out by the Chinese government in order to hire foreign employees.

 This reform program was implemented all over China effective 1 April 2017.
 This novel system utilizes a three-tier, point-based system of classification in assessing the qualifications of the foreign candidate who applies for a working VISA in China (Z Visa).

 The procedure allows for better transparency in the evaluation of applications, less paperwork is required, and the period of processing is shorter.

 However, while this new unified system aims to make the entire process of hiring foreigners clearer, simpler, and less time-consuming, the application system remains complex.

-Prior to the 2017 reform, two government bodies are in-charge of the foreigner work visa application process, ie the HRSS and SAFEA.
+Before the 2017 reform, two government bodies are in charge of the foreigner work visa application process, ie the HRSS and SAFEA.
 The former administers and issues to applicants of Z visas, the Alien Employment Permit, and the Employment License, while the latter issues to applicants of R visas the Foreign Expert Certificate and Foreign License Expert.

 With the 2017 unified system, only SAFEA is authorized to process foreigner work visa applications for both Z and R visa applicants.

 Furthermore, a single Notification Letter of Foreigner’s Work Permit replaces both the Foreign Expert License and Employment License, while the Foreigner’s Work Permit ID card replaces both the Foreign Expert Certificate and the Alien Employment Permit.

 This unified ID card will be assigned a number that will be maintained and will not be changed despite a change in employer or renewal of the permit.
 This is a unique number that will be used by the same foreigner for life.